truemail-rb/truemail-rb.github.io/docs/truemail-gem/validations-layers.md

 > [[Whitelist/Blacklist]](validations-layers?id=whitelistblacklist-check) -> [[Regex validation]](validations-layers?id=regex-validation) -> [[MX validation]](validations-layers?id=mx-validation) -> [SMTP validation]

 If total count of MX servers is equal to one, `Truemail::Smtp` validator will use value from `Truemail.configuration.connection_attempts` as connection attempts.
 By default it's equal to `2`.

-If you plan to use this validation layer you should follow [verifier host preconditions rules](quick-start?id=verifier-host-preconditions) for the best email SMTP validation outcome.
+?> You should follow [verifier host preconditions rules](quick-start?id=verifier-host-preconditions) for the best email SMTP validation outcome if you plan to use this validation layer.

 By default, you don't need pass with-parameter to use it.
 Example of usage is specified below: